securitywithoutborders/guide-to-quick-forensics/ios/icloud.md

 # Review iCloud Accounts

 Low-sophistication attackers might be able to monitor the activity of an iOS device by adding an additional iCloud account.
 The account would then normally be configured to automatically backup to iCloud all the data available on the phone (such as pictures, messages, contacts, etc.).
 The addition of an iCloud account normally requires physical access to the device.
 Once the iCloud account is enabled on the device, attackers are then simply able to inspect the data directly from iCloud or using an external service that synchronizes with iCloud.
-Most stalkerware, and "parental control" services are increasingly adopting this technique, and advertising it as a "No-Jailbreak" service.
+For example, most stalkerware and "parental control" services are increasingly adopting this technique, and advertising it as a "No-Jailbreak" service.

 Checking if an iOS device has unwanted iCloud accounts can be trivially done by opening the *Settings* and looking at the very top of the menu.